-- Alternative No. 4 Implement a hybrid cutback whereby a disqualified individual would be entitled to receive the greater of a 2.99x cutback or payment of the excess parachute payment with the 20% excise tax - This is also known as a "net better" provision - Alternative No. 5 Same as Alternative No. 4, but apply a cap so that if the payment triggers a 20% excise tax, that such payment will not exceed a certain dollar amount - Alternative No. 6 Implement a stockholder vote exception (only applicable to privately-held corporations), which generally means: - The disqualified individual irrevocably waives his/her right to the parachute payment that exceeds 2.99x his/her base amount, - Irrespective of the waiver, the payment is approved in a separate vote of the stockholders that is approved by more than 75% of the outstanding voting power, - Adequate disclosure to the stockholders must be made of all material facts, - The vote must establish the right of the disqualified individual to receive the payment - Alternative No. 7 Same as Alternative 6, but provide a gross-up if the corporation fails to seek stockholder approval (but note, this alternative could not apply to the condition of gaining stockholder approval due to the disclaimer requirement)
+- Alternative No. 4 Implement a hybrid cutback whereby a disqualified individual would be entitled to receive the greater of a 2.99x cutback or payment of the excess parachute payment with the 20% excise tax - This is also known as a "net better" provision - Alternative No. 5 Same as Alternative No. 4, but apply a cap so that if the payment triggers a 20% excise tax, that such payment will not exceed a certain dollar amount (thus artificially limiting the amount of the exposure) - Alternative No. 6 Implement a stockholder vote exception (only applicable to privately-held corporations), which generally means: - The disqualified individual irrevocably waives his/her right to the parachute payment that exceeds 2.99x his/her base amount, - Irrespective of the waiver, the payment is approved in a separate vote of the stockholders that is approved by more than 75% of the outstanding voting power, - Adequate disclosure to the stockholders must be made of all material facts, - The vote must establish the right of the disqualified individual to receive the payment - Alternative No. 7 Same as Alternative 6, but provide a gross-up if the corporation fails to seek stockholder approval - However, it is important to note that due to the full disclaimer requirement under the shareholder vote exception, the foregoing cannot be applied to the condition of gaining stockholder approval